Garth Brooks Cries Watching James Taylor Sing “The River” At Kennedy Center Honors

 James Taylor / YouTube

-This year, Garth Brooks was recognized during the Kennedy Center Honors in Washington D.C.
+In 2021, Garth Brooks was recognized during the Kennedy Center Honors in Washington D.C.
 He was celebrated alongside Dick Van Dyke, Debbie Allen, Joan Baez, and Midori.

 He was honored with a series of performances.
 Artists such as Kelly Clarkson and Jimmie Allen paid tribute to Brooks by singing some of his iconic songs, including “The Dance” and “Friends in Low Places.”